FabioFlo/ChessClub/README.md

 ## 🎯 Project Overview & Personal Notes

-When I started this project, I had almost zero experience with unit and integration tests and the various testing tools I've used.
-Because of this, I decided to build it following the Test-Driven Development (TDD) practice.

-My testing journey began with an Udemy course and continued with a lot of practice and questions about best practices to a friend who has far more experience than I do—and I'm not talking about AI!

-But let's be honest, I obviously got some help from AI as well, just like every developer nowadays.
-So, how did I use this tool?

-I don't like to just copy and paste code from a chatbot without understanding what I'm doing.
-Here's how I proceeded:

-- I first thought about the project, how I wanted it to work, and researched real-world examples online.

-- Then, I created a roadmap and outlined the logic of the app, including classes, some features, and the database.
-I only questioned the AI afterward with prompts like, "This is my idea; what is the best practice?"
-Then I thought about the answers it gave me and asked follow-up questions to refine the result until I was satisfied.
-Sometimes, I specifically asked the AI not to write code, but simply to give me steps to follow based on best practices.

-### What about actual code problems?

-I usually try to solve them myself first.
-Afterward, I ask the AI for improvements, other times it was useful to me in solving problems that required the use of Java classes and methods that I didn't know at all and this gave me the opportunity to learn new aspects of the language.

-Sometimes the AI helped me discover new tools and topics to study.
-This led me to question my own work and think about how to improve it.
-I used the AI as a more expert developer, guiding me through best practices ( exactly what I did with my friend—thank you, D.!).

-### In conclusion

-AI can be very useful, but it needs clear direction to be efficient.
-The more specific my idea or problem was, the better the answer I received, and the more I learned and understood.

 ### 🔍 What This Project Demonstrates

 As a portfolio piece for GitHub and LinkedIn, this project highlights my proficiency in: